CouncilofLorien/counciloflorien.github.io/docs/the-one-rulesbook.md

 There are a number of standard modifications to the prowess of each target character facing a strike:

- - An unwounded, tapped character must modify his prowess by -1.
+ - An unwounded, tapped character must modify their prowess by -1.
- - A wounded character must modify his prowess by -2.
+ - A wounded character must modify their prowess by -2.
  - Normally a character that is the target of a strike is tapped after the strike is resolved.
-However, a character that is the target of a strike may choose to take a -3 modification to his prowess to avoid being tapped.
+However, a character that is the target of a strike may choose to take a -3 modification to their prowess to avoid being tapped.
 If so, the character is not tapped after the strike is resolved (he may still be wounded).
- - If an attack has more strikes than the company has characters, the attacker may allocate the excess strikes as -1 modifiers to the prowesses of whichever target(s) he chooses.
+ - If an attack has more strikes than the company has characters, the attacker may allocate the excess strikes as -1 modifiers to the prowesses of whichever target(s) they choose.
 See the Strike Sequence on [page 33]().
  - The target’s prowess may also be modified due to the play of certain resource and hazard cards.
 Only one resource card requiring a skill may be played against a given strike.

 | Condition | Mod. to Target's Prowess |